toludwig/golden-lemurs/docs/cnn.md

 we need to be aware of two things:

 First, the repo might not have a README at all (or, say it is empty).
-In this case classification seems to be futile, but nethertheless it tells us something.
+In this case classification seems to be futile, but nevertheless it tells us something.
 We observed for example that homework repos often lack a README (for obvious reasons).
 _Solution_: we provide an empty vector (filled with 300 pads) as a dummy for classification.